 For Vette lovers in search of that perfect vintage Vette, but particularly that beautiful blue Corvette they have always dreamed of… we have consolidated our inventory of antique blue Vettes onto this page below.
 If you don’t see the perfect Corvette you are looking for remember to call 814-937-4941.

-Just in time for summer cruising.
-This 1969 blue corvette is a blast to drive with lots of power and great handling.
-This going to make someone a fun driver convertible.
-350/350+Hp, 99,000 miles, 4 speed manual transmission, blue leather interior, rally wheels, white convertible top, blue hard top, AM/FM/Cassette player, crank windows, manual brakes and… Read More
+Just in time for summer cruising, this 1969 blue blue stingray is one sharp ride and will make someone a fun chrome bumper driver.
+350 motor, 99,000 miles on dash (title is exempt for mileage), 4 speed manual transmission, blue interior, rally wheels, white convertible top, blue hard top, AM/FM/Cassette player, crank windows, manual brakes and… Read More

 Numbers matching, L48/350 motor, 29,000 miles on dash(title is exempt for mileage),4 speed manual transmission, black leather interior, tilt and tele steering column, power steering, power brakes, X-A/C, rally wheels, original air cleaner, original valve covers, AM/FM/Cassette, and much more.
 The previous owner owned this corvette for 17 years.
 He had the rear end and… Read More